ZeroxFactory/Token-Contracts/README.md

 3- bep20-USDC.sol :
 this contract collect fees when holders buy, sell or transfer and devided the tax %50 will send to the marketing wallet in USDC and %50 will added to the liquidity pool

+4- **BEP20-TaxOnly.sol : **
+this contract collect fees when holders buy, sell or transfer and send all the tax to the marketing wallet in BNB

 # Note:
 the contract use 0xfactory router to make swap to collect and give the tax and increase the liquidity, it cost fee of 0.0005 BNB per swap.